FAVOUR/Weather_App/README.md

 ### Prerequisites

-Before running this app,check to confirm there is a file named apikeys.properties else if not found please create , in a file named "apikeys.properties" and add it to the project level files and then add the keys using same format sa shown below
+Before running this app,check to confirm there is a file named apikeys.properties else if not found please, create a file named "apikeys.properties", add to the project level files and then add the keys using same format same as  shown below:

 ```yaml
 eg.